Breastfeeding your premature baby

 See the United Kingdom Association for Milk Banking (UKAMB) website for more about donor breast milk.

-If donor breast milk isn't available, your baby can have formula milk until you're producing enough breast milk.
+If donor breast milk is not available, your baby can have formula milk until you're producing enough breast milk.

-You may be able to find donor breast milk for sale on the internet.
-However, it's recommended you don't buy donor milk over the internet.
-This is because the source can't be confirmed and you can't be sure whether the donor or the milk has been screened for infections.
+It's recommended you do not buy donor milk over the internet.
+This is because the source cannot be confirmed and you cannot be sure whether the donor or the milk has been screened for infections.

 Moving on to breastfeeding your premature baby